 Table of Contents

-Acquired or ascending UDT, recognized more frequently now, is defined as UDT in which previous scrotal position was documented at least once (Hack WW, et al 2003).
-Usually, testes are present in a scrotal position at birth, but in early childhood (between 4—10 yr), testes “ascend” out of the scrotum.
-Secondary cryptorchidism can be seen as a complication of inguinal hernia repair in up to 1—2 % of the patients, commonly neonates and young infants.
+Acquired or ascending UDT, recognized more frequently now, is defined as UDT in which a previous scrotal position was documented at least once (Hack WW, et al 2003).
+Usually, testes are present in a scrotal position at birth, but, in early childhood (between 4—10 yrs), the testes “ascend” out of the scrotum.
+Secondary cryptorchidism can be seen as a complication of inguinal hernia repair in up to 1—2% of the patients, commonly neonates and young infants.

 Epidemiology of Cryptorchidism